 Stop by the Smith Visitor Center for guided tours (fee charged per person).

 There are 84 campsites with electricity and water.
-Tree shaded picnic tables are situated near Onion creek.
-Several hiking trails and biking trails, reserve the dinning hall and amphitheater.
+Tree shaded picnic tables are situated near Onion Creek.
+Several hiking trails and biking trails, reserve the dining hall and amphitheater.

 Map of Mckinney Falls State Park

 Tips for Hiking and Biking at McKinney Falls State Park | Austin TX